Review of our holiday at Thudufushi Island resort in Ari Atoll, Maldives. This was our tenth visit to the Maldives and

 There was a full moon while I was there, meaning spring tides and therefore strong currents at many of the dive sites.
 Of my ten dives, five were drift dives, and a couple more involved finning against the current on occasion.
 If you prefer gentler dives with minimum current, so you can see more, then choose a time when the moon will be half full.

 By early June the manta season is over on the west side of the atoll, so we didn't see any, but we were lucky enough to see plenty of other stuff, including eagle rays, stingrays, sharks, turtles, barracuda and so on.
 Visibility was reasonable – varying from ten to thirty meters, but there was quite a lot of suspended plankton and sand in the water.
 The coral is magnificent – getting back to what it was before the coral bleaching disaster of 1997.
 There are simply millions and millions of small and medium-sized reef fish at the dive sites.
 Water temperature, even at 30 meters, was 29C.

 I did the ten-dive package, which costs EUR480, including all equipment (BCD, reg, computer) and boat charges.
 They rather decently honoured my Crab loyalty points from the previous year, and gave me a free dive, so my ten dives came to EUR432, which was converted into US dollars, and then into sterling for a final cost of GBP381.58 working out to a very reasonable GBP38.16 per dive, considering the pound's low standing against the euro and the dollar at the time.

 IDive's web site has a map of all the dive sites that they visit.
 The latest version is on their web site here, (PDF, 600kb, copyright IDive, and reproduced with their permission).
-I suggest you download this file and view it in Windows Picture Viewer, or your operating system's equivalent, so that you can zoom in to read the fine detail.
+I suggest you download this file and view it in your PDF reader, so that you can zoom in to read the fine detail.

 The dive sites I visited were as follows: